-Members of the Supervisory Committee include representatives elected by our workers and representatives elected by our shareholders in a general meeting.
-Our Directors, managers and financial controller may not serve as a Supervisor.
+Members of the board of supervisors include representatives elected by our workers and representatives elected by our shareholders in a general meeting.
+Our Directors and management personnel may not serve as a Supervisor.
 The term of office for our Supervisors is three years and a Supervisor may serve consecutive terms if re-elected.
 The circumstances under which a person is disqualified from acting as a Director under the PRC Company Law and the Mandatory Provisions also apply to a Supervisor.